NotCompsky/bpcs/doc/bpcs-fmt.md

 -v
 :   Verbose mode.
 Prints paths of files written.
 Should generally not be used when piping extracted output.

+-N *number*
+:   Exact number of bytes to write (representing the total capacity of the vessel images).
+    **If this option is not set, you will not be able to tell if bpcs ran out of capacity for the data, nor will the final vessel be written.**

 -o *format*
 :   Format of output files (using {curly braces} string substitution).